Is Sugar causing you Skin Aging?

 People who drink large amounts of water are less likely to suffer from scars, wrinkles, and soft lines and won't show as many signs of ageing as those who drink little water.

-Have enough sleep
+5. Have enough sleep

 It has been found that the sleep hormone melatonin can reduce glycation damage by up to 50%.

-Sleep initiates the repair process, the skin makes new collagen when you sleep, which prevents the sagging of the skin.
-More collagen makes your skin plumper and it is less likely to wrinkle.
+Sleep initiates the repair process; the skin makes new collagen when you sleep, which prevents the sagging of the skin.
+More collagen makes your skin plumper, and it is less likely to wrinkle.

-The journal Clinical and Experimental Dermatology found that people who slept seven to nine hours a night had skin that was more moisturized, protected and healed better after exposure to ultraviolet light than those who slept five hours or less.
+The journal Clinical and Experimental Dermatology found that people who slept seven to nine hours a night had skin that was more moisturised, protected and healed better after exposure to ultraviolet light than those who slept five hours or less.

 The best way to keep your skin soft and supple and delay the visible signs of ageing is to stay stress-free.
 In fact, stress causes spikes in the hormone cortisol, increasing the effects of glycation by up to 20%.

 Don't go for a sugary treat when going through a tough time and feeling stressed.
-It is best to resist sugar when you are stressed and you can always find new ideas to ease yourself.
-You can go for a walk, listen to music or meditate.
+It is best to resist sugar when you are stressed, and you can always find new ideas to ease yourself.
+You can go for a walk, listen to music, or meditate.

 Skin care is also part of your health care.
 In fact, the skin is the barrier that faces outside challenges and protects the internal organs of your body.
 Everyone ages differently and at a different pace.
-But it is important to find and curb anything which is not suitable for your health.
-Skin health and skin care are an essential part of your health too.
+But it is important to find and curb anything that is not suitable for your health.
+Skin health and skin care are an essential part of your health, too.
 Keep it healthy always.

 Comments